Week 15:

 • Could lead to an increase in gas prices (gas stations could charge a higher price due to proximity to the highway)

-Benefits about re-routing the highway:
+Benefits of re-routing the highway

 • Shorter commuting time for residents